mohammadumairkhan/mohammadumairkhan.github.io/_posts/2015-03-15-how-we-messed-up-our-angular-app.md

 ---
 layout: post
-title: How we messed up up our Angular App
+title: How we messed up our Angular App
 date: 2015-03-15 04:59:17.000000000 +05:00
 tags:
 - AngularJS